Scientists praised for pulling plug on a drug

-The Mode for Action team, funded by the Wellcome Trust, was formed three years ago and has determined the definitive mechanisms of action of 13 different compound series that may have potential to combat diseases such as visceral leishmaniasis and Chagas’ disease.
+The Mode of Action team, funded by Wellcome, was formed three years ago and has determined the definitive mechanisms of action of 13 different compound series that may have potential to combat diseases such as visceral leishmaniasis and Chagas’ disease.

 The World Health Organisation (WHO) estimates that over 600 million people are at risk of visceral leishmaniasis.
 It is estimated that there are 50,000–90,000 new cases per year, giving rise to 20,000-40,000 deaths annually.

 Chagas’ disease affects around eight million people worldwide, based on recent reports from WHO.
 This disease is one of the leading causes of heart failure in Latin America as it is responsible for life-threatening heart damage, if not treated early.